South Africa’s ‘diamond rush’: Why thousands are flocking to KwaHlathi

-Category: World Hits: 1Since June 9, fortune seekers armed with pickaxes and shovels have been flocking to a field in KwaHlathi, in eastern South Africa, after a local found some stones he believed to be diamonds.
+Category: World Hits: 4Since June 9, fortune seekers armed with pickaxes and shovels have been flocking to a field in KwaHlathi, in eastern South Africa, after a local found some stones he believed to be diamonds.
 The discovery has caused a veritable “diamond rush”, attracting people from all over South Africa to claim their share.
 But what’s the real story behind the rumours of these mysterious crystals?
 Our Observer told us more.

 Read more https://observers.france24.com/en/africa/20210616-south-africa-diamond-rush-people-flocking-to-kwahlathi